-ORC 2923.125(B)(1)(a) states applicants must pay an application fee that will vary based on the type of background check required and sets the minimum fee at \$67.
+ORC 2923.125(B)(4) requires that applicants certify that they have read this publication.
+ORC 2923.125(B)(1)(a) states applicants must pay an application fee that will vary based on the type of background check required and sets the minimum fee at 67.

-ORC 2923.125(B)(2) requires applicants to provide a color photograph taken within 30 days of the application date.
+ORC 2923.125(\overline{B})(2) requires applicants to provide a color photograph taken within 30 days of the application date.
 However, some sheriffs' offices may take these photographs themselves.
-ORC 2923.125(B)(3) requires that applicants submit proof of competency at the time of the application.
+ORC 2923.125(\overline{B})(3) requires that applicants submit proof of competency at the time of the application.